openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It has been defined to address the following use cases:

-* Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Verifier using a redirect.
+* Verifier and Wallet are located on different devices; thus, the Wallet cannot send the Authorization Response to the Verifier using a redirect.
 * The Authorization Response size exceeds the URL length limits of user agents, so flows relying only on redirects (such as Response Mode `fragment`) cannot be used.
 In those cases, the response mode `direct_post` is the way to convey the Verifiable Presentations to the Verifier without the need for the Wallet to have a backend.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows: